AMENA-PSY (American Arab, Middle Eastern, and North African Psychological Association)

 - Ikizler, A. S., & Szymanski, D. M. (2014).
 A qualitative study of Middle Eastern/Arab American sexual minority identity development.
 Journal of LGBT Issues in Counseling, 8, 206-241.
 DOI: 10.1080/15538605.2014.89729 *This article was recognized as one of the most downloaded articles published in Routledge Behavioral Sciences journals in 2014.

-Scott Mirabile: My research is broadly about how children learn to be socially and emotionally competent in early childhood.
+My research is broadly about how children learn to be socially and emotionally competent in early childhood.
 My more recent collaborative work focuses on these issues in populations that are underrepresented in much of the research literature (for example, how Iranian parents teach children about emotions; socioemotional competence in Pakistani preschoolers).
-In collaboration with multiple other professors at SMCM, I am also engaged in a new line of research focused on how to assess equitable, inclusive teaching practices on college campuses.

 Sample IDE publications (* indicates student author):